The Saxon Stories: Bibliography of the series

+On 25 June 2025, Cornwell shared on his blog that he planned to write another book in the Saxon Stories.
+Currently unnamed, the book will feature Uhtred and his followers, and it is said to take place in France and Italy.
+Cornwell further states that the book will be placed around the time of the eighth book in the series, The Empty Throne.
+This story is set in the year 911 AD, leading many fans to speculate the story will feature Rollo, the Count of Rouen, whose successors later established the Duchy of Normandy.

+Timeline of the series

 Television adaptation

 In July 2014, the BBC announced that production would begin in autumn 2014 on a television adaptation of The Saxon Stories, to be titled The Last Kingdom.
-Stephen Butchard is the writer.
+Stephen Butchard was the writer.
 A series of eight 60-minute episodes was produced.
 BBC Two, Carnival Films and BBC America are involved in the production.
 The series premiered on BBC America on 10 October 2015 and on BBC Two in the UK on 22 October 2015.

 In an interview, Cornwell said he did not believe that the success of Game of Thrones led to the decision to produce The Last Kingdom.
 "I don’t think so, [Game of Thrones] is fantasy, unless the appeal is brutal men in chain mail and leather beating the shit out of each other ...
 I can't see anything else we have in common.
 This is rooted in reality.
 And even though Uhtred didn't exist as I have written it, there is always that big story ... in the background".
 The big story, in Cornwell's terms, refers to the history of Alfred and the start of England.

 Two series had aired by early 2018.
 The third, fourth and fifth, each with ten episodes, were released exclusively by its sole producer Netflix; the BBC was no longer involved.
-Following the airing of the fifth season, Netflix announced that the series was cancelled and would be followed by a two-hour feature film, Seven Kings Must Die, which finished filming in March 2022 in Hungary.
-The movie is expected to be aired on Netflix in late 2022 or early 2023.
+The series concluded with the fifth season and would be followed by a two-hour feature film, Seven Kings Must Die, which finished filming in March 2022 in Hungary.